-Welcome back to the FM Stats Lab.
+Welcome back to the FM Statistics Lab.
 In our first post we covered how we set up our lab environment to give is as much control as possible over our variables, and we also dipped our toes into the statistical water by investigating what sort of impact the professionalism attribute can have on overall team performance.
 If you’ve not had a chance to read it you can find it here – spoiler alert though, professionalism can have a huge impact.
+In this post we look in more depth at the Decisions attribute.

 Our first post was a light introduction, and the statistics were kept on a leash, but now (for all you fellow nerds) we are going to delve a little bit deeper.
 If stats aren’t you thing that’s fine, you can still find out our headline results from each of our experiments and there’ll be a little glossary at the end of any statistical terms that get thrown around.